MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/multiple-modes.md

         const baseURL = "https://demo.microstrategy.com/MicroStrategyLibraryInsights";
         ```

-      - Set the value of the `projectId` variable to the ID for the project containing the dossier you want to embed.
+      - Set the value of the `projectId` variable to the ID for the project containing the dashboard you want to embed.

         ```js
         const projectId = "EC70648611E7A2F962E90080EFD58751";
         ```

-      - Set the value of the `dossierId` variable to the ID of the dossier you want to embed.
+      - Set the value of the `dossierId` variable to the ID of the dashboard you want to embed.

         ```js
         const dossierId = "837B57D711E941BF000000806FA1298F";